 The Water Quality Financing Administration issued \$50.0 million in Bay Restoration Bonds in April, 2008 with a true interest cost of 4.03% and another \$100.0 million in April, 2014 with a true interest cost of 2.55%.
-Bay Restoration Bond debt outstanding and required debt service for the past five fiscal years and projections for the next ten fiscal years are shown in Graph 4.4 on the following page.
+The Administration expects to issue \$180.0 million in Bay Restoration Bonds in FY 2016 and another \$100.0 million in FY 2017.
+Bay Restoration Bond debt outstanding and required debt service for the past five fiscal years and projections for the next ten fiscal years are shown in Graph 8 below.